dmckinnon/stitch/README.md

 We solve this equation for *w* since we can compute everything else, and then apply the update to H by H(new) = H(old) + *w*.
 We then test how good this is by seeing if the error now is lower than the error from last time, and repeat.
 If the error at all increases, we know we have hit the bottom and started going up again, or we're just doing the wrong thing.
 In either case, we quit.
 If the error gets below a certain tiny threshold - this is good enough, no point computing more, and we quit.

-### Stop!
+### Stop - Exercise 5
-At this point you should know enough theory to make at least a good attempt at the algorithm - if you are trying to implement this yourself.
+At this point you should know enough theory to make at least a good attempt at finding the best transform - if you are trying to implement this yourself.
+If this takes you a lot of tries, and is full of bugs, don't worry!
+It took me _ages_ to get right.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

-The section after contains minor notes, but nothing important.
+Once this is working - you can display the images to test this, cos if you transform the other image to the first's coordinate frame they should sorta line up - then finish it off with **Composition**.

 ### Tunable parameters
 - MAX_RANSAC_ITERATIONS, in Estimation.h.
 This is the number of RANSAC iterations.
 Too few and we risk not finding a good enough solution.
 Too many and we are wasting processor time.